Katuba Community School, 2015

 Teaching was previously done by community members who volunteered at the school.
 When the teachers’ housing was completed qualified professional teachers were sent by the Ministry of Education.

 Unemployed men and women from Katuba were selected to join our training programme.
 The trainees learned on site and earned a nationally recognised building certificate if they pass their exams.

-The whole community benefited from the new building and clean water supply.
+The whole community of 1000 people benefited from the new building and clean water supply.
 This saves the community time and allows other sectors of the communal economy to flourish.